-Davos is a resort town and municipality situated in the canton of Graubünden, Switzerland, within the Rhaetian Alps.
-It is located on the Landwasser river, nestled between the Plessur and Albula Ranges.
-As of 2020, Davos has a permanent population of approximately 10,832 residents.
+Davos is a resort town and municipality situated in the Prättigau/Davos Region within the canton of Grisons, Switzerland.
+Nestled in the Rhaetian Alps between the Plessur and Albula Ranges, it lies on the river Landwasser.
+As of 2020, Davos has a permanent population of 10,832 residents.

 In 1913, Davos hosted the only European Bandy Championship.

-In December of each year, the HC Davos team and arena host the Spengler Cup, an international tournament first held in 1923.
+In December 1923, the Spengler Cup, an international ice hockey tournament, was first held in Davos.

-In 1936, Ernst Ludwig Kirchner, living in Davos since 1917, depicted Davos and the Junkerboden in his painting, featuring a Romantic and pantheistic atmosphere with a simplified formal structure.
+In 1936, Ernst Ludwig Kirchner, who had been living in Davos since 1917, began to depict Davos and the Junkerboden in his paintings, showcasing a Romantic and pantheistic atmosphere with a simplified formal structure.

-In 1936, the assassination of Swiss Nazi leader Wilhelm Gustloff in Davos led to tensions with Nazi Germany.
+In 1936, Swiss Nazi leader Wilhelm Gustloff's assassination in Davos led to tensions with Nazi Germany.

-In 1938, Ernst Ludwig Kirchner, living in Davos since 1917, depicted Davos and the Junkerboden in his painting, featuring a Romantic and pantheistic atmosphere with a simplified formal structure.
+In 1938, Ernst Ludwig Kirchner, who had been living in Davos since 1917, continued to depict Davos and the Junkerboden in his paintings, showcasing a Romantic and pantheistic atmosphere with a simplified formal structure.

-Since 1985, the amount of agricultural land has decreased by 736 ha, while the amount of forested land has increased by 481 ha.
+Since 1985, agricultural land in Davos has decreased by 736 hectares, while forested land has increased by 481 hectares.

 From the 2000 census, 46.6% of the population belonged to the Swiss Reformed Church while 34.6% are Roman Catholic.

-On 14 March 2003, a festival called Winterjam was held in the city and bands such as Sum 41, Crazy Town, and Guano Apes performed during this event.
+On 14 March 2003, a festival called Winterjam was held in Davos, with bands such as Sum 41, Crazy Town, and Guano Apes performing.

-In 2009, in terms of area, Davos was the largest municipality in Switzerland after a municipal merger with Wiesen.
+In 2009, Davos became the largest municipality in Switzerland after a municipal merger with Wiesen.

-In 2010, Davos lost the distinction of being the largest municipality after the formation of Glarus Süd.
+In 2010, Davos lost its distinction as the largest municipality in Switzerland after the formation of Glarus Süd.

 In 2013 the rate of construction of new housing units per 1000 residents was 23.46.

-As of 2014, there were a total of 8,853 people employed in the municipality.
-Also, 23.5% of the population received social assistance.
+As of 2014, there were a total of 8,853 people employed in the municipality of Davos, with significant portions in the primary, secondary, and tertiary sectors.

 In 2015 there were 5,099 single residents, 4,666 people who were married or in a civil partnership, 550 widows or widowers and 794 divorced residents.

-In the 2015 federal election the most popular party was the SVP with 30.0% of the votes.
-The voter turnout was 46.7%.
+In the 2015 federal election, the SVP was the most popular party with 30.0% of the votes.

-Until 2017, the municipality was located in the Davos subdistrict of the Prättigau/Davos district.
-Since 2017, it is part of the Prättigau/Davos Region.
+Since 2017, the municipality is part of the Prättigau/Davos Region.

-In the 2019 federal election the most popular party was the SP with 21.3% of the votes.
-The voter turnout was 41.8%.
+In the 2019 federal election, the SP was the most popular party with 21.3% of the votes.

 As of December 2020, Davos has a population of 10,832.